-Apollo aims to offer a solution to all the problems stated above through its Olympus Protocol and Hermes Blockchain.
+Apollo aims to solve all the abovementioned problems through its Olympus Protocol and Hermes Blockchain.
 Let’s have an in-depth look at the two below.

-Apollo sets out to offer substantial IP protections to ensure that a user’s IP address cannot be accessed, thus protecting their physical address.
-The project developers will integrate three IP masking layers to the Apollo wallet to offer seamless and untraceable use.
+Apollo offers substantial IP protections to ensure that a user’s IP address cannot be accessed, thus protecting their physical address.
+In addition, the project developers will integrate three IP masking layers into the Apollo wallet to offer seamless and untraceable use.

-The ability to choose between private and public transactions also sets apart Apollo from other cryptocurrencies.
-Private transactions allow users the ability to send and receive unlimited cryptos without worrying about their privacy.
-Public transactions, on the other hand, help with the mass adoption of Apollo.
+The ability to choose between private and public transactions also sets Apollo apart from other cryptocurrencies.
+Private transactions allow users to send and receive unlimited cryptos without worrying about privacy.
+On the other hand, public transactions help with the mass adoption of Apollo.

 Coin shuffling will ensure that Apollo and other users’ accounts are randomly shuffled as an additional privacy measure.
 Account-holders, therefore, get to anonymize their funds almost instantly.
 Finally, the integrated decentralized exchange lets anyone buy, sell, and trade cryptos with absolute secrecy.
 IP masking on the exchange will also allow users to send private transactions directly from the exchange.